 So yes, they're definitely spicier than a jalapeño, but not nearly as fiery as a habanero.
 The level of heat also depends on the maturity of the pepper and where it was grown.
 Green serranos tend to be milder and crisper, while red, orange, brown, or even black ones are hotter and fruitier in flavor.

 Beyond their bold flavor and fiery kick, serrano peppers are loaded with nutrients that support overall wellness.
-Here are five standout health benefits:
+Here are seven standout health benefits backed by scientific research:

 1. Boosts Metabolism

 The active compound in serrano peppers is capsaicin, which gives them their heat and also helps rev up your metabolism.
-Capsaicin has been shown to increase fat oxidation and reduce appetite — making it a natural ally for those trying to maintain or lose weight.
+According to a 2019 study in the Journal of Medicinal Food, capsaicin increases fat oxidation and reduces appetite, with research showing it can temporarily boost metabolic rate by 4-5%.

 2. Rich in Antioxidants

 Serrano peppers are packed with antioxidants like vitamin C and carotenoids.
-In fact, they contain more vitamin C per ounce than an orange!
+The USDA FoodData Central database confirms they contain 136mg of vitamin C per 100g — more than double the amount found in oranges (53mg per 100g).
 These antioxidants help neutralize free radicals, reducing inflammation and lowering the risk of chronic diseases like heart disease and cancer.

 3. Supports Heart Health